anjmittu/clpsych2021-shared-task-baseline/README_ENCLAVE.md

 - `evaluate_182.slurm`
 - `evaluate_30.slurm`

-These can be run like:
+These can be run like, where ## is replaced with your team number:
 ```
-$ sbatch evaluate_practice.slurm
+$ sbatch -comment team## evaluate_practice.slurm
 ```

 ##### Expected output